kunigami/kunigami.github.io/blog/_posts/2021-12-24-revisiting-python-modules.md

 ### Detecting Expensive Modules

-We can determine which module is taking the most time to import by running our binary with thw `-X importtime` flag.
+We can determine which module is taking the most time to import by running our binary with the `-X importtime` flag.
 As an experiment, I tried profiling a recent project I worked with [t-digest](https://github.com/CamDavidsonPilon/tdigest):

 {% highlight text %}